ember-learn/guides-source/guides/release/typescript/additional-resources/faq.md

 ## Type Narrowing with Ember Debug Assert

-Ember's `assert` function from `@ember/debug` is super useful for ["type narrowing"][type-narrowing]—TypeScript’s process of refining types to more specific types than originally declared.
-If you’re not familiar with `assert`, you might want to take a look at its [API docs][debug-assert]!
-It’s a development-and-test-only helper that gets stripped from production builds, and is very helpful for this kind of thing!
+Ember's `assert` function from `@ember/debug` is super useful for ["type narrowing"][type-narrowing]—TypeScript's process of refining types to more specific types than originally declared.
+If you're not familiar with `assert`, you might want to take a look at its [API docs][debug-assert]!
+It's a development-and-test-only helper that gets stripped from production builds, and is very helpful for this kind of thing!

 For example, let's pretend we're writing an addon that provides a `totalLength` helper to tally up the total length of an array of strings passed to it.
 Because addon authors cannot guarantee that their users will be using TypeScript, we've typed the positional arguments as an array of `unknown` so that TypeScript will ensure we've handled every possible valid or invalid argument a user might pass.